TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Gifbuilder/ObjectNames/Shadow/Index.rst

     speaking: Opacity = Transparency^-1.
 E.g. 100% opacity = 0%
     transparency.

-    Only active with a value for :t3-gifbuilder-shadow:`blur`.
+    Only active with a value for :ref:`gifbuilder-shadow-blur`.

 ..  _gifbuilder-shadow-textObjNum: